 • Structural or functional abnormality in the baby

 • Defective uterus

 • Blood abnormality in the mother (e.g., Anti- phospholipid antibody syndrome)

-In up to 30% cases, the cause of recurrent pregnancy loss remains unknown despite all investigations
+It is estimated that in 30% of the cases, despite all investigations the cause of recurrent pregnancy loss remains unknown.

-A detailed evaluation of the couple as well as the lost child is essential in cases with recurrent pregnancy loss so that any correctable abnormality can be identified and corrected before the next pregnancy.
-In women less than 35 years, this set of investigations is usually required if 3 consecutive abortions occur.
-In women over 35 years, it is recommended to start investigating earlier.
-Investigation of recurrent pregnancy loss includes the following:
+In cases with recurrent pregnancy loss, it is essential to obtain a detail evaluation of both the couple and the lost child, so that any correctable abnormality can be identified and corrected before the next pregnancy.
+For women who are below 35 years of age, this set of investigations is usually required when 3 consecutive abortions occur.
+For women who are above 35 years, the investigations start earlier.
+The recurrent pregnancy loss investigation includes the following:

 • Complete history (type, nature of abortion and the past treatment details)

 • Examination of couple ( to look for any genetic abnormality)